Tuesday, September 24, 2013

 Facts

 Cavan, also an accomplished photographer, was acting legend Rex Harrison's brother-in-law between 1957-59, as actress Kay Kendall was his sister.
 His grandmother Marie was a music hall star, famous for her rendition of Just Like the Ivy, who used to tour Europe as a male impersonator and was on the bill for the 1932 Royal Variety Performance.
-Cavan got a part in a TV commercial for Calvin Klein's Obsession fragrance in the mid-1980s (I think this is it), and used the salary from that to fund a round-the-world trip photographing various flora and fauna.
+Cavan got a part in a TV commercial for Calvin Klein's Obsession fragrance in the mid-1980s (he's the first in this compilation), and used the salary from that to fund a round-the-world trip photographing various flora and fauna.

 Doctor Who credits